Enrolling in Blackstone Valley Prep

 Blackstone Valley Prep Mayoral Academy is an intentionally diverse, tuition-free network of public charter schools that serves students by lottery from four communities—Central Falls, Cumberland, Lincoln, and Pawtucket.
 Our mission is to prepare every scholar for success in college and the world beyond.

 Our school day is about eight hours long and includes one enrichment per day.
 Models for daily schedules vary by grade level.
-For more information, see our “Day in the Life” sheets on the About Us page of our website.
+For more information, see the Academics page of our website.

 Families were able to apply on their phones through an iOS and Android application called SchoolMint.